-Real responses from LGBTQIA+ people on the questions that trouble you.
+Real responses from LGBTQIA+ people on the questions you're curious about.

 Do you have questions regarding faith and sexual orientation or gender identity, but avoid asking them for fear of saying the wrong thing, sounding insensitive, or coming across as unloving?

 By #AskingForAFriend you can anonymously ask your most pressing questions, and one of our carefully selected LGBTQIA+ Christian panelists will respond.
 Our panel consists of friends of LOVEboldly who we know, love, and trust.
 They are committed to providing sensitive and respectful answers.